Welcome to JCapper

 Follow the Class Outline.
 Learn the material in the exact order in which it is presented.
 Doing that shortens the learning curve.
 Skipping steps will only get you in trouble.

-- End JCapper 101 for Demo Users Class Outline –
+- End JCapper 101 Class Outline –

 Operating the Basic Program